evermeer/EVCloudKitDao/README.md

 ## Main features of EVCloudKitDao:
-- simple singleton access to your public or private database
+- simple singleton access to your public or private database and containers (defauld and named)
 - Object mapping: You do not have to parse from and to CKRecord (is based on reflection)
 - Generic and simplified query handling
 - Error handling (separate completionHandler and errorHandler code blocks)